Getting started with Web Technologies

 1. HTML5: Giving Content Structure

-- How is the information grouped?
+- How information is grouped

 Mapping from a Word Editor to HTML